alopezrivera/OneNoteExporter/README.md

 ## Introduction

-OneWayOut exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
+`owo` exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [**Markup Packs**](https://github.com/alopezrivera/owo/tree/master/src/Conversion/Markup-Packs) are then used to customize the result.
 Markup Packs are *markup-format-specific* **functions** containing search and replace queries executed at runtime against the text output by Pandoc to tailor it to our desires.
 If search and replace doesn't cut it, you can add a `postprocessing` scriptblock to increase your freedom.
 Markup Packs give you fine-grained control over of all elements of your notes, including

 * Headers
 * Metadata (eg: note creation date)
 * Other markup elements such as horizontal lines, custom indentations and formatting, and whatever else you might be able to conjure up with the text in your notes

-OneWayOut currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [Markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) (`MarkDownPack1`).
+`owo` currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [Markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) (`MarkDownPack1`).

 ### What is being exported?

-OneWayOut will export all your *local* OneNote notebooks, meaning that to export a notebook of yours, you will need to download it to OneNote >= 2016[*](#requirements) with the "Add Notebook" option.
+`owo` will export all your *local* OneNote notebooks, meaning that to export a notebook of yours, you will need to download it to OneNote >= 2016[*](#requirements) with the "Add Notebook" option.

 ### Customizing output and adding support for further export formats

-As long as Pandoc supports your desired output format, all OneWayOut needs to shine is a Markup Pack to tailor the output to your tastes.
+As long as Pandoc supports your desired output format, all `owo` needs to shine is a Markup Pack to tailor the output to your tastes.
 [CONTRIBUTING.md](https://github.com/alopezrivera/owo/blob/master/CONTRIBUTING.md) has the pointers you need to write your own Markup Packs, add support for other Markup formats, and more.

 ## Results